eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 -> Using the correct articles (**a**, **an**, **the**) is crucial in English.
 Here, Tom is introducing himself and specifying his role at the new place. `I'm the new graphic designer` or `I'm a Developer`.
 Using **a** or **an** before a title indicates that the role isn't unique and there might be others with the same title.

--> **Stand up** refers to the action of rising from a sitting position, while **sitting** means being in a position where one's weight is supported by one's buttocks rather than one's feet.

 -> The word **inactive** is used to describe a state of not being active or engaged in physical movement.
 It can refer to a lack of physical activity or any kind of action.